spiffe/helm-charts-hardened/examples/tornjak/README.md

 This can be done using port-forward.

-Deploy SPIRE with Tornjak enabled and start the Torjak API on port 10000.
+Deploy SPIRE with Tornjak enabled and start the Tornjak API on port 10000.

 ```shell
 export TORNJAK_API=http://localhost:10000